comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 which models a social network akin to Facebook, and meets most of the requirements of our desired use case scenario.

-However, since SNB was designed to evaluate the performance of centralized query engine, its dataset generator outputs its dataset in a single large file, e.g. serialized as RDF Turtle.
+However, since SNB was designed to evaluate the performance of centralized query engine, its dataset generator outputs a dataset in a single large file, e.g. serialized as RDF Turtle.
 Since our aim is to simulate a decentralized social network, we introduce a fragmentation layer on top of this generator.
 This fragmenter is able to take in any dataset as input,